Where the Money Comes From

 Trust Funds and Other Compensation

 Pursuing both trust fund claims and lawsuits simultaneously is common.
 A patient might file claims with a dozen trusts while also suing two or three solvent defendants.
-The processes run in parallel, and the compensation stacks.
+The processes run in parallel, and combined settlements can exceed $1 million.

 Filing Deadlines